berkeley-stat243/stat243-fall-2015/section/s11/README.md

 More work on the master branch...
 =======
 This is going to be a problem...
->>>>>>> trouble
+>>>>>>> trouble-branch
 ```

-Where the first block denotes the code that is in your current branch and the second block denotes the code that is in the branch ()you are trying to merge in.
+Where the first block denotes the code that is in your current branch and the second block denotes the code that is in the branch you are trying to merge in.
+If you are working on the same branch and there was a conflict, `trouble` will be replaced with the commit hash that conflicts.
 When fixing this problem, you must remove all of the markup (`<<<`, `===`, `>>>`) and make the code functional.
 When you are done, make sure to test the code (if relevant) then you can commit.